AFRICA

 8) Is merger filing mandatory or voluntary?

-Merger filing is mandatory, provided the thresholds prescribed in the Competition Act are met.
+Merger filing is mandatory whenever the thresholds prescribed in the Competition Act are met.

 Types of transactions to file – what constitutes a merger